coderefinery/git-intro/content/guide.md

 Example cheat sheet.
 ```

-We also recommend to draw simple diagrams up on the board (eg: working
+We also recommend to draw simple diagrams up on the board (e.g.: working
 directory - staging area - repository with commands to move between) and keep
 them there for students to refer to.